UCSBCarpentry/2024-02-27-ucsb-webscraping/setup.md

 root: .
 ---

-In order to follow this lesson, you will need to make sure the following software is installed on your computer.
+In order to follow this lesson, you will need to make sure the following is installed on your computer.

-## Part one: Manually scrape data using browser extensions
+## Manually scrape data using browser extensions

-For the first half of the lesson, we will use a Chrome browser extension to get started with web scraping.
+For this lesson, we will use a Chrome browser extension to get started with web scraping.

 1. Please ensure you have a working copy of the [Chrome browser](https://www.google.com/intl/en/chrome/browser/).
 2. Using Chrome, download and enable the [Scraper extension](https://chrome.google.com/webstore/detail/scraper/mbigbapnjcgaffohmbkdlecaccepngjd).